ataliarf/Duplicate-files/README.md

 #####  To perform the task, I decided to choose MD5.
 ##### MD5 is cryptographically hash function producing a 128-bit hash value.
 ##### The script gets a path as a input.
 First, I checked if the path is valid.
-##### After it, I walk through all files within the folder and subfolders, mapping by size of each file to its path.
+##### After it, I walked through all files within the folder and subfolders, mapping by size of each file to its path.
 ##### The second stage was to walk through the keys of this map.
-For each key which is greather than 1, encode each of file from its files list, and put it in a map which is mapping by MD5 encode to its path.
+For each key which is greather than 1, encode each file from its files list, and put it in a map which is mapping by MD5 encode to its path.
-##### Now, I walked through the last map, printing duplicate files (i.e. each key that has more than 1 files in its values list).
+##### In the last stage, I walked through the last map, printing duplicate files (i.e. each key that has more than 1 files in its values list).
 #
 The code assumes we have a read permittion to the files.